Removal of Hot Saturns in Mass-Radius Plane by Runaway Mass Loss: Methods

 \section{Methods}

 We start with gathering data on the observed exoplanets, which we collect from the NASA Exoplanet Archive (DOI: \href{https://catcopy.ipac.caltech.edu/dois/doi.php?id=10.26133/NEA12}{10.26133/NEA12}; \citet{Akeson2013}) and Exoplanet.eu \citep{Schneider2011}.
-We combine this data and select planets with mass measurements more precise than 30\% and radius measurements more precise than 20\%.
-Additionally, we remove those that exhibit any major data anomalies, e.g. stellar mass differing significantly between observational papers.
+We combine this data and select confirmed planets with radial-velocity mass measurements more precise than 30\% and radius measurements more precise than 20\%.
+Additionally, we exclude Kepler-13b, Kepler-435b, Kepler-87b, and KELT-9b as their quoted stellar properties between listed references are inconsistent or their quoted flux is so high that they cannot be self-consistently described within our model framework.
 While we are primarily interested in planets between 0.1 and $1 M_J$ and with $a < 0.1$ AU, we include planets outside these ranges for context.
 It is not our goal to reproduce the absolute abundance of planets and so we do not correct for observational biases.
 Rather, what is relevant is whether our model is able to account for the {\it paucity} of planets in spaces where they are favorable to be observed (i.e., large radii and short period).

 The majority of our interior structure evolution model is the same as was used in \cite{Thorngren2019}.
 These are 1-dimensional models constructed by solving the equations of hydrostatic equilibrium, mass conservation, and an equation of state (EOS):